 Attention all writers!
 Just as a reminder: a rest day is sometimes needed.
 You've worked a bunch lately and have accomplished a lot even if you can't tell.
 Take some the time to rest and rejuvenate.
 You deserve it.

 Writing is something I love, but not something I can always do.
-For a while, I’ve been working forty hours a week.
-By the time you’re reading this post, I’ll be about halfway through my semester at college with five classes, an internship, working, and keeping up with this blog.
-I might even be thinking … Continue reading Writing and time
+I’ve been working forty hours a week for a while.
+I’m a full time student with an internship and a job.
+I might even do National Novel Writing Month (NaNoWriMo) again.
+In all honesty, I love being busy.
+I never like wasting a … Continue reading Writing and time